 Dark Star: H.R.
-Giger’s World, opening May 22nd at Landmark Theatres Chez Artiste, isn’t a cradle-to-grave documentary about the infamous gothic designer, but a portrait of the artists as an old man.
+Giger’s World isn’t a cradle-to-grave documentary about the infamous gothic designer but a portrait of the artist as an old man.
 Director Belinda Sallin was granted access to follow Giger around as he prepared to open his own museum in Zürich.
-Along the way, Sallin gathers interviews from Giger’s third wife, and museum director, Carmen, assistants, biographers and fans to give an impression of who Giger is and where these iconic, and often erotic, images come from.
+Along the way, Sallin gathers interviews from Giger’s third wife and museum director, Carmen, assistants, biographers, and fans to give an impression of who Giger is and where these iconic and often erotic images come from.

-If there is a clear-cut answer or inspiration for Giger’s images, Sallin doesn’t divulge it.
-Instead opting for plenty of footage of Giger contemplating his work.
+If there is a clear-cut answer or inspiration for Giger’s images, Sallin doesn’t divulge it; instead opting for plenty of footage of Giger contemplating his work.
 Contemplating, but never vocalizing.
-It is not up to the artist to explain their work, however, Dark Star seems to suggest that not even Giger is sure where they comes from.
+It is not up to the artist to explain their work.
+However, Dark Star seems to suggest that not even Giger is sure where they come from.

-Hans Rudolf Giger was born in Switzerland in 1940 and by 1969 Giger had blazed his own path with poster making.
+Hans Rudolf Giger was born in Switzerland in 1940, and by 1969 Giger had blazed his own path with poster making.
 That success caught the attention of Chilean surrealist, Alejandro Jodorowsky who hired Giger to work on his monumental film adaptation of Frank Herbert’s sci-fi novel, Dune.
-Dune never made it past the development stages (excellently chronicled in last year’s documentary Jodorowsky’s Dune) but all of that hard work didn’t go to waste and Ridley Scott, by suggestion of Dan O’Bannon, saw Giger’s Necronomicon and tapped him to design the Xenomorphs for Alien.
+Dune never made it past the development stages (excellently chronicled in last year’s documentary Jodorowsky’s Dune), but all of that hard work didn’t go to waste, and Ridley Scott, thanks to a suggestion from Dan O’Bannon, saw Giger’s Necronomicon and tapped him to design the Xenomorphs for Alien.

 However, this is about all Dark Star has to offer the audience.
 Giger himself offers stories from his first two marriages, while friends and family confess the significance of Giger’s work to them.
 There are instances where Giger’s work is contextualized, but largely Dark Star is about following Giger as he shuffles around his studio/home in Switzerland.
 There is some lovely footage of Giger riding his homemade narrow-gauge-train set around his backyard, but for a 95-minute documentary, it all feels fairly thin.